QuantLaw/legal-data-preprocessing/README.md

 - `legal-networks-data`
 - `gesetze-im-internet`

 Download and prepare the data for the United States (US) and Germany.
-(See the respecive "1.
+(See the respective "1.
 Data input" sections below.)
 Afterwards, you can run the pipeline.

 For the US statute data: